Shop

 Scorched Earth Brewing Company – Algonquin, IL

-Imperial / Double Stout – An imperial stout aged two full years in mezcal Reposado barrels, plus another year of extended aging, TRINITY’s aromas hit a blend of rich chocolate and mezcal with hints of stone fruit and sweetness.
-Flavorwise, look for a kiss of heat, chocolate, and smoky mezcal with a subtle salinity and fruitiness.
+Imperial / Double Stout – An imperial stout aged two whole years in mezcal Reposado barrels, plus another year of extended aging, TRINITY’s aromas hit a blend of rich chocolate and mezcal with hints of stone fruit and sweetness.
+Flavor-wise, look for a kiss of heat, chocolate, and smoky mezcal, with subtle salinity and fruitiness.

 Hoppin’ Frog Brewery – Akron, OH